Frankly My Dear

 ★★★★★

 I absolutely loved QuickStart Guide to Vulkan Compute!
 It completely changed my perspective on Vulkan Compute.
-At first I wasn't sure about High Performance Computing, but by chapter 3 I was completely hooked.
-The way the author explains Graphics & GPU is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Graphics API.
-What I appreciated most was how the book made Graphics API feel so accessible.
+At first I wasn't sure about Software Development, but by chapter 3 I was completely hooked.
+The way the author explains Software Development is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Compute Shaders.
+What I appreciated most was how the book made High Performance Computing feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆